TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.3.4 =
+* Fixed: Error with undefined function initTree when using AJAX category switching

 = 3.3.3 =
 * User-submitted links under moderation are now set to be invisible.
 Their visibility is set to true when they are approved.